scruss/ieso_xslt/README.md

 ### Generators Output and Capability Report ###

-As a start, the **GenOutputCapability_CSV.xsl** script outputs simple CSV for the hourly generation (in MWh) of each plant listed in the report.
+As a start, the **GenOutputCapability_CSV.xsl** script outputs simple CSV for the hourly generation, capacity, and capability (in MWh) of each plant listed in the report.
 You can run it like this:

     xsltproc GenOutputCapability_CSV.xsl PUB_GenOutputCapability.xml > data.csv

 It is XSLT 1.0, so should run on almost any processor.

+#### Notes

+1. The timestamp appears to be EST, and refers to the *end* of the period.
+Use of a time duration might be a more modern way of doing it.

+2. This code has not been extensively tested.
+I'm particularly dubious of the capacity and capability selection code.

 ## Author ##